I made these Chocolate Bomb recipe because I wanted to test my new Half Sphere Silicone Cake Mold.

 Dulce de Leche

-- There are tones of ways you can go about making homemade dulce de leche from a can of condensed milk.
+There are many ways you can go about making homemade dulce de leche from a can of condensed milk.
 One way of doing this is to pour the condensed milk in a glass baking dish, and bake at 350F, over a water bath, and covered with a piece of aluminum foil for about 2-3 hours, stirring in between, until I achieve my desired color and consistency.
 Choose a small baking dish if you are only baking the one can of condensed milk.

-- Alternatively, you can put the sealed can in a pressure cooker, filled with water a bit bellow capacity.
+Alternatively, you can put the sealed can in a pressure cooker, filled with water a bit below capacity.
 Cook over medium-low heat for about 25 minutes.
 Let the can cool completely before opening it!
 This is very important!
 I leave my can submerged in the water until cool enough to be handled.

 - Store leftovers in a container in the fridge for up to 15 days.